 Helical machining that circles an object like peeling a potato.

 Trochoidal toolpath in which overlapping circles are half on and half of the material.

-A projecting toolpath in which a toolpath is aimed at a point or line in space.
+A projecting toolpath in which toolpath is aimed at a point or line in space.

 More Stepover Options

-One software vendor has become an industry leader in providing a variety of stopover options; of particular note are its 3-D equidistant, maximum on the part and the view direction stepover options.
-In the 3-D equidistant stepover, a stepover distance is measured on the surface of a part as compared to a plane above the surface.
+One software vendor has become an industry leader in providing a variety of stopover options.
+Of particular note is its 3-D equidistant, maximum on the part.
+And the view direction stepover options.
+In the 3-D equidistant stepover.
+A stepover distance is measured on the surface of a part as compared to a plane above the surface.
 The maximum on the part and view direction options appear to be unique.
 The maximum on part stepover is appropriate when machining between two non-parallel contours.
 The view direction stepover is particularly appropriate for the machining of vertical walls.

 Simultaneous five-axis machining has been used forever in aerospace applications and turbine blade manufacture.
-However, its use in mold making is expected to increase, as it is replacing the use of three-axis milling in some situations.
-This is occurring because the price of five-axis machines is declining, the number of setups can be reduced, and newer five-axis software is more effective.
-In a survey of mold makers, nearly 65 percent of worldwide mold makers stated that their use of five-axis machines would increase, while only 35 percent believed that their use would remain steady.
+However, its use in mold making is expected to increase.
+As it is replacing the use of three-axis milling in some situations.
+This is occurring because the price of the five-axis machines is declining.
+The number of setups can be reduced.
+And newer five-axis software is more effective.
+In a survey of mold makers, nearly 65 percent of worldwide mold makers stated that their use of five-axis machines would increase.
+While only 35 percent believed that their use would remain steady.